A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Introduction

-Furthermore, a trained $h_\theta$ is also ready to be used for a new denoising model (namely, target models) with different regularizer terms from training by implementing the weight predicted by $h_\theta$.
-This is a key property of $h_\theta$ considering the fact that denoising models with remarkable performance always have complicated formulations that may not be able to train $h_\theta$.
-However, we can choose several simpler denoising models (namely, source models) for training.
-This would raise another question.
-What effect does the choice of the source models have on the performance of the target model?
-To analyze such generalization ability of $h_\theta$ at the level of model, we have conducted several experiments and observe their results.
-Besides, we have also preliminarily established a theoretical analysis about the generalization error from the source models to the target model by the proposed task divergece, which should help us to understand the generalization behavior of $h_\theta$ across HSI denoising models.
+Note that denoising models with remarkable performance often have complicated regularizations and may be incompatible with training $h_\theta$ in the bilevel framework.
+Thus, we consider using several denoising models with simpler regularizations (namely, source models) to train $h_\theta$.
+This raises another question.
+What effect does the choice of the source models have on the performance of a target denoising model?
+To analyze such model-level generalization of $h_\theta$, we conduct several experiments and analyze the results.
+Besides, we have also preliminarily conducted a theoretical analysis of the generalization error from the source models to the target model based on the proposed model divergence, which helps to understand the intrinsic nature of the generalization behavior of $h_\theta$ across heterogeneous image denoising models.
+The learning theory on generalization has been extensively developed in transfer learning \cite{Boosting-for-transfer-learning,Transfer-Learning-using-Kolmogorov-Complexity-Basic-Theory-and-Empirical-Evaluations}, domain adaptation \cite{a-theory-of-learning-from-different-domain,Domain-Adaptation-in-Regression,A-New-PAC-Bayesian-Perspective-on-Domain-Adaptation,Risk-Bounds-for-Transferring-Representations-With-and-Without-Fine-Tuning}, domain generalization \cite{Generalizing-from-Several-Related-Classification-Tasks-to-a-New-Unlabeled-Sample,Domain-Generalization-via-Invariant-Feature-Representation,Domain-Generalization-by-Marginal-Transfer-Learning,Domain-Adversarial-Neural-Networks-for-Domain-Generalization}, and so on.
+The theories of these works are developed mainly based on a presumed common environment in which all tasks are sampled.
+The main differences between our analysis and other generalization theories are as follows.
+Firstly, we measure the individual task divergence rather than the environment, which is more pertinent to our problem.
+Secondly, existing generalization theories mainly focus on classification problems, while our work is, to the best of our knowledge, the first theoretical work on generalization in the field of image denoising.

-In summary, the contribution of this study is as follows: \begin{enumerate} \item We propose a new strategy to predict the weight of the loss term in an HSI denoising model.
-Specifically, the weight is predicted through a neural network $h_\theta$, namely HWnet.
-Different from existing methods that require empirical weight formulation or hypothetical noise distribution, our $h_\theta$ is trained in a data-driven manner that learns the noise information directly from the denoising models themselves.
+In summary, the contribution of this study is as follows: \begin{enumerate} \item We propose a data-driven loss weighting (DLW) scheme to learn the weight function $h_\theta$ that predicts the weight for the data fidelity term in a variational model for image denoising.
+The proposed scheme does not require any empirical or hypothetical assumptions about noise, and using denoising models to determine the weight function.